ssa4403/Sales-Marketing-Executive-Dashboard/README.md

 **3. Product-Level Analysis:**
   Users can click on any category to drill down further into the top-selling products within that category.

+**Product Detail Analysis**
+   When a user selects a product category from the executive dashboard, they're taken to the product detail page:

+**1. Product Selection:**
+   Choose a specific product to analyze, such as the 30 oz.
+Water Bottle, and immediately see the total orders, adjusted profit, and other relevant metrics.

+**2. Sales and Profit Targets:**
+   Assess how each product performs against monthly sales and profit targets, providing clear indicators of over- or under-performing products.

+**3. Time Series Analysis:**
+   Visualize sales trends for each product over time to understand customer demand and to adjust stock levels accordingly.

+**Customer Insights:**
+   The customer detail page provides in-depth analytics about the customer base:

+**1. Total Customers & Revenue Per Customer:**
+   Understand the size of your customer base and track average revenue per customer to gauge customer value.

+**2. Demographic Segmentation:**
+   View orders by income level and occupation, helping tailor marketing strategies to specific customer segments.

+**3. Top Customers:**
+   Identify and analyze top customers by orders and revenue, which is crucial for developing targeted sales strategies and personalized engagement.
+Responsive Design

+The dashboard is designed to be fully responsive, adapting to various screen sizes and devices, ensuring that data is always accessible and readable.